sdv-dev/SDV/_sources/user_guides/single_table/gaussian_copula.rst.txt

-One thing that you may have noticed when executing the previous steps is that the fitting process took much longer on the ``student_placements_pii`` dataset than it took on the previous version that did not contain the sudent ``address``.
+One thing that you may have noticed when executing the previous steps is that the fitting process took much longer on the ``student_placements_pii`` dataset than it took on the previous version that did not contain the student ``address``.
 This happens because the ``address`` field is interpreted as a categorical variable, which the ``GaussianCopula`` `one-hot encoded <https://en.wikipedia.org/wiki/One-hot>`__ generating 215 new